 Bonds serve two functions in an investment portfolio.
 First, they provide income and a return of principal at a specific point in time.
 Second, they dampen the volatility of an all- stock portfolio.

 When comparing bonds to stocks, we must consider real returns (returns after inflation).
 What is most critical to the long-term investor is the growth of purchasing power.
 Since financial assets are ultimately used to purchase “things,” the ability to achieve real returns is important.

 If we decide to add bonds to a portfolio (which we strongly suggest in most cases), the work has just begun.
 Several decisions must be made.
 First, should you own individuals bonds or bond mutual funds?
-If we are buying bonds for a specific goal and must have the money on a specific date, individual bonds may be the answer.
-If, however, bonds are a portion of a long-term investment portfolio, then a bond mutual fund may be more appropriate.
+If we are buying them for a specific goal and must have the money on a specific date, individual bonds may be the answer.
+If, however, they are a portion of a long-term investment portfolio, then a bond mutual fund may be more appropriate.
 The second decision involves the types of bonds to be purchased.
-Numerous types of bonds exist including, US Treasuries, and corporate, high-yield, tax-exempt and foreign bonds.
-Keep in mind that yield is not the only factor to consider when selecting bonds.
+Numerous types exist including, US Treasuries, and corporate, high-yield, tax-exempt and foreign bonds.
+Keep in mind that yield is not the only factor to consider when making your selection.
 What really matters is total return, which is yield plus potential appreciation.
 When considering taxable or tax-exempt bonds, you must also factor in your personal tax situation.